-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 - There should be a 1:1 ratio of exact URLs in the sitemap as there are on the site.
 In other words, the sitemap should not have any orphaned pages that are not showing up in the Screaming Frog crawl.

 - Any parameter-laden URLs should be removed from the sitemap if they are not considered primary pages.
-There are certain parameters that will cause issues with XML sitemaps validating, so make sure that these parameters are not included in URLs.
+Certain parameters will cause issues with XML sitemaps validating, so make sure that these parameters are not included in URLs.

 17. BrightLocal

-If you are operating a website for a local business, doing SEO should involve local SEO for a significant portion of its link acquisition efforts.
+If you are operating a website for a local business, your SEO strategy should involve local SEO for a significant portion of its link acquisition efforts.

 This is where BrightLocal comes in.